jubilbee/repo-clone-exercise/README.md

 - make changes to cloned repo
 - push made changes to their own repo

+## Instructions
+I'm leaving out the specific commands to accomplish 1 and 3 as an exercise for you to figure out.

+1. In your projects folder, clone this repo.
+2. Create a file called ```about.md``` and perform the tasks in it.
+As you progress, check off the tasks you've completed and ensure that you're committing the README changes as well.
+You can use the text editor of your choice like Notepad or VS Code for editing the files.
+3. Push the changes to you own repo.

 ## Tasks
-- [ ] Create a file called ```about.md``` and perform the following tasks in it.
-As you progress, check off the tasks you've completed and ensure that you're committing the README changes as well.
 - [ ] Create a first level heading with your name
 - [ ] Create a short "about you" text
 - [ ] Create a third level heading with the title "Hobbies"